AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ```

 ## Nested calls
 During a message call's execution, an instruction may be encountered that triggers another message call.
-Such instructions include [`CALL`](./InstructionSet/#isa-section-call), [`STATICCALL`](./InstructionSet/#isa-section-staticcall), and `DELEGATECALL`.
-This may be referred to as a **nested call** as it is a message call initiated from within another.
+A message call triggered in this way may be referred to as a **nested call**.
+The purpose of the [`CALL`](./InstructionSet/#isa-section-call), [`STATICCALL`](./InstructionSet/#isa-section-staticcall), and `DELEGATECALL` instructions is to initiate nested calls.

-### Initializing context for nested call
+### Context initialization for a nested call
 Initiation of a nested call requires the creation of a new context (or **sub-context**).
 ```
 subContext = AVMContext {